wojtkowiak/meteor-custom-protocol/README.md

 ### Protocol types - Declared or Dynamic messages

 Protocols with declared messages look like the one in the tutorial.
 The main rule is that all the messages are defined in the constructor.
-Ids should be integeres and they can also have the definition object attached.
+Ids should be integers and they can also have the definition object attached.
 If you do not want to declare messages in the constructor you can just extend `DynamicMessagesProtocol` instead of `CustomProtocol` and get some more flexibility.
 Now you can send any message you like at any time.
 Additionally now you can use strings as the message id in `send`:
 ```javascript